AX271/CBT-Bypass/USAGE.md

 If you intend to use these materials for testing on systems you do not own, obtain and retain WRITTEN AUTHORIZATION from the system owner and keep records of such authorization.
 Failure to provide proof of authorization upon request may be treated as a breach of these terms.

 6) TAKEDOWN & CONTACT
-If you are a rights holder, system owner, or institution and request removal or have legal inquiries, please contact: <CONTACT_EMAIL_OR_ADDRESS>.
-Provide details and proof of ownership or authority.
+Rights holders, system owners, or institutions requesting removal or with legal inquiries should submit a report using GitHub Issues (security/legal-takedown).
+Verified requests will be provided with a private communication channel to discuss and provide proof of ownership or authority.
+Do not include sensitive information publicly.

 7) ACKNOWLEDGEMENT
 By using this repository you acknowledge that you have read, understood, and agreed to these terms.